proveskit/fprime-proves/README.md

 F´ (F Prime) flight software for the PROVES CubeSat Kit.
 This version of the PROVES flight software is under development and is not ready to be used with flight hardware.
 Please see [proveskit/flight_software](https://github.com/proveskit/flight_software/) for our latest flight ready software.

+### **Note**:
-**Note**: This guide features setup for both Linux/macOS and Windows (through the use of WSL).
-There will be a section specific to only Windows users, as well as a common section where steps will apply to both groups (Linux/macOS and Windows).
-If you are a Linux/macOS user, you can go straight to the [Common Section](#common-section-linuxmacos-and-windows).
+This guide features setup for both Linux/macOS and Windows (through the use of WSL).
+There will be a section specific to only [Windows](#windows-specific-section) users, as well as a common section where steps will apply to both groups (Linux/macOS and Windows).

+If you're a Linux/macOS user, you can go straight to the [Common Section](#common-section-linuxmacos-and-windows).
+If a Windows user, do the [Windows](#windows-specific-section) section then go on to the [Common Section](#common-section-linuxmacos-and-windows) section.

 ## Windows Specific Section
 ### Windows Subsystem for Linux (WSL) Install